Past Prologue: Guest appearances

 Following a suggestion by Piller, the Duras sisters were written into the episode.
 The duo had previously appeared in the two-part The Next Generation episode "Redemption" and would go on to appear in "Firstborn" and the film Star Trek Generations.
 The character of Admiral Rollman made her first appearance in "Past Prologue", and would later return in the second season episode "Whispers".
 Susan Bay, who played Rollman, has a long-standing relationship with the Star Trek franchise as she was the wife of Leonard Nimoy, the actor who portrayed Spock in Star Trek: The Original Series and the film series.
 Also appearing in this episode was Vaughn Armstrong, who would go on to play thirteen different characters within the franchise, including the recurring part of Rear Admiral Maxwell Forrest in Star Trek: Enterprise.

 The episode is best known for the introduction of the recurring character Elim Garak.
 Fields said of the character at the time, "we didn't want to make him an out and out spy, because then what would you do with him after the episode?
 You'd have to put him in jail on Bajor.
 So we tread a pretty thin line."
 Fields had decided when creating the character that the station needed a Cardassian on-board and when no-one objected to his suggestion to put him in a tailor shop, that became Garak's profession.
 This was a reference to The Man from U.N.C.L.E., which used a tailor shop as a front, as Fields had begun his writing career on that series.
 Andrew Robinson had originally been considered for the part of Odo, and was one of the final three actors vying for the part alongside Gerrit Graham and René Auberjonois.
 Robinson was invited back to audition for Garak, while Graham was cast as the Hunter in "Captive Pursuit".

-Kolbe thought at first that casting Robinson was "really off-the-way" but he felt the actor made the episode "bloom".
+Kolbe thought at first that casting Robinson was "really off-the-way", but he felt the actor made the episode "bloom".
 He gave general guidelines to Robinson about how he could approach the character, but it was Robinson who developed the traits of the character.
-Kolbe also praised the writing saying that "I wish there was more writing like this for television.
+Kolbe also praised the writing, saying: "I wish there was more writing like this for television.
 I think we'd have a much healthier industry."
-Robinson said that Garak was a complicated character which required the use of subtext, adding that it wasn't a simple way to portray a character "but when you do it well, you really get people's attention".
-He was told by the producers that they intended to bring him back onto the show, but in a later interview, he said that this was commonplace in the industry and doesn't usually occur.
+Robinson said that Garak was a complicated character which required the use of subtext, adding that it was not a simple way to portray a character "but when you do it well, you really get people's attention".
+He was told by the producers that they intended to bring him back onto the show, but in a later interview, he said that this was commonplace in the industry and does not usually occur.
 When he was brought back for the second-season episode "Cardassians", executive producer Ira Steven Behr apologized for not bringing him back sooner.